 • Employment in the Health and Social Care sectors

 To achieve this qualification you must complete and pass all units

 Call to chat about this now on 023 9258 8311.

 Level 2 Courses

-For courses at this level, you will normally need to have achieved at least five GCSEs at grade E and, in most cases, two D grades.
+For courses at this level, you will normally need to have achieved at least five GCSEs at grade 2 and, in most cases, two grade 3’s.

-If you want to gain Level 2 qualifications in order to go into work or training, or on to further courses it is very important to have the vital qualifications of English, Maths, and IT.
+If you want to gain Level 2 qualifications in order to go into work or training, or on to further courses it is very important to have the vital qualifications of GCSE English and Maths.